bsorrentino/bsorrentino/_draft/site/tag/article/2024-12-15-genaiscript-comment-code-with-ai.md

     %% - For each chunk, Splitter sends content to LLM and receives chunk + content back.
     %% - Splitter performs a join and sends back to Source File.
 ```

+As you can see from diagram the implementation is composed by the following steps:

+1. Each Java source file is loaded an the content submitted to AST
+2. AST extract syntax tree and invoke Splitter
+3. Splitter extracts all the language constructs of interest (in the case of comment we have interest in syntax declaration like class, interface, records, methods, etc ... ) and produces the chunks
+4. for each chunk the LLM model is invoked and the chunk itself is provided to LLM that reviews the implementation and produces its comment accordly
+5. Comment + Chunk is provided back to AST parser to verify that what LLM has produced is still valid in Java
+6. Finally all the chunk and related comments are joined and saved back to the file

+## Conclusion

 [GenAIScript]: https://microsoft.github.io/genaiscript/]
 [Tree-Sitter]: https://tree-sitter.github.io/tree-sitter/